← All workflows

 • Performance Testing Data

-Bench testing results, biocompatibility data (ISO 10993), clinical evidence, and literature references supporting substantial equivalence
+Bench testing results, biocompatibility data (ISO 10993), and clinical or literature evidence supporting equivalence

 .pdf, .docx, .xlsx